axibase/atsd/integration/kafka/README.md

 ```
 nohup /opt/kafka_2.12-1.0.0/bin/send_offset.sh ATSD_HOST TCP_PORT ENTITY &
 ```

+Series commands would be sent in ATSD and standard output

 1. Check that metric `kafka.consumer_offset` is available on the Metrics tab in ATSD.
 1. Import [consumer lag portal](resources/consumer-lag.xml) into ATSD and change the topic name to view the consumer lag.